vladyslav-kurmaz/recipes_app/README.md

 The Recipe Manager is an application designed to help users efficiently manage their recipes.
 It provides a convenient platform for creating, viewing, and organizing recipes.
 Users can easily store their favorite recipes, add new ones, and search for specific recipes based on different criteria.
 Whether you're a home cook or a professional chef, this app is your go-to solution for recipe management.

+If you want see my project go to https://recipes-app-sooty.vercel.app/

 ## Key Features

 - Recipe Creation: Users can create new recipes by entering the recipe title, ingredients, instructions, and optional details such as cooking time and serving size.